vtexdocs/dev-portal-content/docs/guides/Integration Guides/api-guides/setting-up-the-spf.md

 2. Select **TXT** as **Type**.
 3. Click on **Dig**.

->ℹ️ The modifications are impacted by the domain propagation time.
+> ℹ️️ The modifications are impacted by the domain propagation time.
 This can take between 24 or 48 hours to reflect the changes.

 Here is a [consult example using the VTEX domain](https://www.digwebinterface.com/?hostnames=vtex.com&type=TXT&ns=resolver&useresolver=8.8.4.4&nameservers=):